EvanDotPro/GtkGrab/README.md

 Version 0.2.0 Created by Evan Coury

+## Update Notice

+If you are updating GtkGrab, please be aware that you may need to update your config.cfg file (see the samples) and/or your handler.php on the server after updating.

 ## Introduction

 GtkGrab is an open source tool for Linux and Mac that takes a screenshot of a